ionic-team/ionic-framework/angular/BREAKING.md

 The basic set of CSS files should be included to ensure the Ionic application behaves natively.

+- **core.css**
+Contains styles for the font, structure, and the `color` property for all Ionic components.

 - **normalize.css**
 Normalizes the CSS differences between browsers, it's based on https://necolas.github.io/normalize.css/